 Fill out all the spaces on the forms unless instructed otherwise.
 The judge and court clerks will not fill them out for you.
 The judge may deny the name change if the information is inaccurate or incomplete.

 Get a legible and complete set of your fingerprints made on a Texas Department of Public Safety of Federal Bureau of Investigations fingerprint card.
 There will be a fee for this service.
-Check with your county law library or local law enforcement to learn where to get your fingerprints taken.
+Check with local law enforcement or do some online research to learn where to get your fingerprints taken.

 - If you served time in a Texas prison, get a copy of your discharge papers from the Classification and Records Division of the Texas Department of Criminal Justice.
 If you served time in another state or federal prison, get a copy of your discharge papers from that state’s department of criminal justice or the Federal Bureau of Prisons.

 - If you were on felony probation or juvenile probation for a felony, get proof that you completed your period of probation from the district clerk’s office in the county where you were prosecuted.

 If you are required to register as a sex offender: Get proof that you have notified local law enforcement that you intend to ask the court to change your name

 Write Exhibit at the top of each document and attach each document to your Petition to Change the Name of an Adult form.

 Make a copy of your completed Petition to Change the Name of an Adult, fingerprint card and, if applicable, your Statement of Inability to Afford Payment of Court Costs.

 You can file in person or e-file online.